CiderAndWhisky/timelapse/README.md

 ## Options
 * `--force` - If you run the command repeatedly it will fail the second time because the target folder already exists.
-Use the force the delete it before it creates it again.
+Use the force to delete it before it creates it again.
 CHECK YOUR CONFIG before you do that, if target folder is  set to '/', you might have a surprise otherwise...
 * `--keepTempImages` - By default, the temporary images rendered will be deleted after the video is created.
 Use this switch to keep them.